adamtuliper/Unity-OrksWithForks/README.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Run the game and modify camera settings ####

 Note the Play, Pause, and Frame Advance button on the toolbar.
 This allows you to play your game without having to manually compile and export a build.
-Mono is used as the runtime for your scripts (Plus the native engine code) and Unity runs it right in the editor.
+Mono is used as the runtime for your scripts (plus the native engine code) and Unity runs it right in the editor.
 When you click play, you'll go into Play Mode.
-This is a temporary testing mode and most changes you make will be lost so it is important to know when you are in play mode.
+This is a temporary testing mode and most changes you make will be lost, so it is important to know when you are in play mode.

 Everything in your game is visible because of a camera.
 There are two camera types in Unity - Orthographic and Perspective.
 These are simply options on a camera component.
-Perspective cameras see the world as we do, Orthographic cameras have no scaling with distance, which is good for 2D games.
-Also Orthographic camera size keeps a fixed height no matter the screen we are running the game on.
+Perspective cameras see the world as we do, while Orthographic cameras have no scaling with distance, which is good for 2D games.
+Also Orthographic camera size keeps a fixed height no matter what size screen we are running the game on.
 The only thing that varies is how much width is visible.

 ![Wide View with Orthographic Camera](/Images/OrthoWide.PNG "Wide View with Orthographic Camera") _Orthographic Camera, note the height_